 November has come and gone.
-During the month, my family did a no spend challenge.
-Now that it is over, it’s time to do a no spend November recap.
+During the month, my family did a no-spend challenge.
+Now that it is over, it’s time to do a no-spend November recap.
 Though we have done no spend months in the past, this was the first one we did since starting the blog.
 In fact, it was the first one we had done in close to a year, so it was overdue.
 After setting some rules, it was time to get to it.

 I have to say that doing this no spend month was just what we needed.
 I know a lot of people find the idea of a no-spend month intimidating.
 To be perfectly honest, the first time we did one, I thought we were crazy.
 After all, how does one go a month without spending any money?
 Well, obviously you can’t.
 Bills still need to be paid, your vehicle will still need gas and you need to eat.
 Ignoring those things, it’s all about cutting unnecessary spending.
 So, let’s see how well we did.

 Let’s start with those exceptions that we made.
 We were working on painting a good chunk of our house and buying supplies for this project was the one major exception we allowed ourselves.
 The area we were painting was quite large, and that task in itself took nearly a week to finish, between moving everything out, painting and then moving it all back.
 Had I planned things out a bit better, I would have bought the paint and supplies before the month started.
-However, as I mentioned in our initial post, I found myself suddenly hating the color we had picked out initially, so it’s a good thing we waited.
+However, as I mentioned in our initial post, I found myself suddenly hating the color we had picked out, so it’s a good thing we waited.
 The good news is, I found a color that we all fell in love with and the results are perfect.

 Now, there are a few extras here that weren’t originally planned.
-The curtain and rod, trim and stain, wallplates, a couple of replacement outlets and new doorknobs were not something we have planned on.
+The curtain and rod, trim and stain, wallplates, a couple of replacement outlets, and new doorknobs were not something we had planned on.
 However, the blinds that had previously been on the window were a safety hazard, as they were not very secure on one end and it was near impossible to reach that spot.
 We went a good week after painting without anything on the window, but it was one of those things that kept bothering us.
 A section of the wall had been missing trim for two years and it was the perfect opportunity to fix that.
 The doorknobs and wall plates were necessary because the old ones were in bad shape, some of them were broken.
 And as for the outlets, well, two of them might have accidentally been painted over during the process, thus they needed replacing.
 So after a short discussion, we decided that these costs were acceptable to add to the project as a whole.
 Therefore, our painting project became a home improvement project.

 How much did it cost?